To sound well, a violin needs to be clean. It is good for aesthetics, but more importantly, for sound and vibrations.

 The two last elements of the list (the peg compound and the string cleaner) are unnecessary: you can do without.
 See below.

-Clean for the sake of sound and aesthetics
+Clean your violin for the sake of aesthetics but also sound

 It is important to have a clean violin.
 Of course, this beautiful instrument deserves a pure and perfect aspect.
 But also, clean wood vibrates freely.
 Everything works better when clean: the pegs make it easier to tune the instrument, the strings vibrate best when clean, the table prefers to vibrate when free of rosin, and so does the bridge.
 The fingers and hand slide easier on a clean neck and fingerboard.
 And lastly, the violin sounds better without dust inside.